espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 Notes
 ^^^^^

+- It is recommended to use UART flow control, because if the UART receives data at a faster rate than the network sends, data loss may occur.
 - You can use :ref:`AT+CIPTCPOPT <cmd-TCPOPT>` command to configure socket options for each TCP connection.
-For example, setting <so_sndtimeo> to 5000 will enable TCP send to return results within 5 seconds, whether it succeeds or fails.
+For example, setting <so_sndtimeo> to 5000 will enable TCP send operation to return results within 5 seconds, regardless of success or failure.
 This can save the time that the MCU waits for AT command response.

 .. _cmd-SENDLCFG: